AkshathRaghav/cubot.io/allmethods.md

 </p>

 2. solve() --> Solves the cube and returns the solution.
-In case the cube is
+Returns a warning along with the solution as well on how to fix the issue if the cube
-* incorrectly entered,
+* has been incorrectly entered,
 * has an edge flipped,
 * has a corner flipped
- it returns a warning along with the solution as well on how to fix it

 ```java
 System.out.println("Cube state == Solved ? --> " + cube1.isSolved());